Gabotw/base-platform/README.md

 The Publishing Context is responsible for managing the publishing lifecycle of learning resources, like tutorials and their owned assets (reading content, images, videos).
 Its features include:

 - Create a Category.
-- Get a Category by id.
+- Get a Category by ID.
 - Get All Categories.
 - Create a Tutorial.
-- Get a Tutorial by Id
+- Get a Tutorial by ID.
-- Get Tutorials by Category Id.
+- Get Tutorials by Category ID.
 - Get All Tutorials.
 - Add a Video Asset to an existing Tutorial.

+### Identity and Access Management (IAM) Context

+The IAM Context is responsible for managing platform users, including the sign in and sign up processes.
+It applies JSON Web Token based authorization and Password hashing.
+It also adds a request authorization middleware to ASP.NET Core Pipeline, in order to validate included token in request header on endpoints that require authorization.
+Its capabilities include:
+- Create a new User (Sign Up).
+- Authenticate a User (Sign In).
+- Get a User by ID.
+- Get All Users.
+- Add Authorization support to HTTP request middleware pipeline.
+- Provide Annotation Attributes for decorating inbound services and actions in order to enable request authorization.
+- Generate and validate JSON Web Tokens.
+- Apply Password hashing.

+In this version, Open API documentation includes support for JSON Web Token based authorization.